-As demonstrated in the section entitled Expectations for Development, a conservative estimate of total incremental value resulting from these and other development projects, and economic growth or value appreciation over the life of the TID is estimated to be \$263,216,000 217,622,000.
+As demonstrated in the section entitled Expectations for Development, a conservative estimate of total incremental value resulting from these and other development projects, and economic growth or value appreciation over the life of the TID is estimated to be \$263,216,000 217,622,000 \$169,000,000.
 This value is projected to produce incremental revenues sufficient to support the project costs stated above.
+This incremental value, along with the donated incremental revenue from TID 36 and 39, is projected to produce sufficient funds to support the project costs outlined above.